alexenson/ec2-elb-for-beginners/README.md

-The username has been specified as ec2-user - which is correct.
+The username has been specified as ec2-user - which is correct.<br>
 ![3](https://github.com/user-attachments/assets/fdb9ef67-356e-408f-9ebd-469cd757bc41)

-Then click on Connect.
+Then click on Connect.<br>
 ![4](https://github.com/user-attachments/assets/178f91d6-7c9c-47ca-a0b6-27d9025607c7)

-We are now connected to the command line on my EC2 instance.
+We are now connected to the command line on my EC2 instance.<br>
 ![5](https://github.com/user-attachments/assets/cad5bf3b-22d9-4a23-bc3f-4c121b80286b)